Shivering Spooks

-Shivering Spooks is a 1926 short silent comedy film directed by Robert F. McGowan.
-It was the 52nd Our Gang short subject to be released.
-One of the child actors, Johnny Downs, went on to become a successful character actor and starred with George Zucco in The Mad Monster (1942).
+Shivering Spooks is a 1926 short silent comedy film, the 52nd in the Our Gang series, directed by Robert F. McGowan.
+Child actor Johnny Downs later became a successful character actor and starred with George Zucco in The Mad Monster (1942).

 Plot

-A phony spiritualist named Professor Fleece dupes gullible people into believing he can contact the dead through seances.
-When the Our Gang kids disrupt one of his seances, the Professor orders his henchmen to scare the heck out of the kids so that they will leave the area.
+A phony spiritualist named Professor Fleece dupes gullible people into believing that he can contact the dead through séances.
+When the kids disrupt a séance, the professor orders his henchmen to scare them from the area.